-Rebels, Season 3 Premiere: Steps Into Shadow (Part II)
+Rebels, Season 3, Episode 2: Steps Into Shadow (Part II)

 Aaand we’re back!
 Thank you for allowing me a brief respite to collect my thoughts and take another zillion screengrabs and also live my life and be an actual person before finishing this recap.

 We pick things up where we left off with Ezra, Rex, Hondo, Zeb, Chopper, and Sabine on board the Phantom, approaching Reklam Station.
 They see the fabled Y-wings they’re after, but there’s a problem: they’re already in the process of being destroyed!

 …so, with only 14 ships remaining, Ezra says they need to act fast.
 But, uh…

 Ezra gets all up in Rex’s face and like, you have a POINT here, Bridger, but nevertheless, if you ever speak to Rex this way again I will personally send The Possible Ghost of Ahsoka Tano over there to strangle you with her montrals.
 I’m pretty sure she’d be game if I told her you were mouthing off to Rex.

 They breach the perimeter of the station and all of sudden they have some company:

 Hondo’s like OH YEAH HAHA OOPS I forgot there might be dismantler droids everywhere MY BAD:

 The Imperials running the station take note of their arrival and begin to track their progress: